esh6597/paper-drip/README.md

 ### Features

-If you're interested, I've uploaded a [video overview of the site's functionality](https://youtu.be/gLJ3htO4HMI) over on my YouTube channel that details how these are achieved.
+If you're interested, I've uploaded a [video overview of the site's functionality](https://youtu.be/VJM8nNDw8gA) that details how these are achieved.
 I'm currently working on polishing and cleaning this project up, so this video is slightly outdated for some of them.

 Features included: